 Besides medical intervention, there are other measures we as caregivers can take to help our loved ones prevent and cope with depression:

 Endorphins are our bodies’ “happiness maker”.
 They are chemicals produced by the body to relieve stress or pain, and boost happiness.
 Exercising releases these endorphins in our body, making us feel positive.
 With regular exercise, it can even help fight depression and lift moods.

-As family caregivers, we can join in these activities which are commonly found in our neighbourhood Community and Residential Centres together with our loved ones.
+As family caregivers, we can join in these activities which are commonly found in our neighbourhood Active Ageing Hubs and Community and Residential Centres together with our loved ones.
 While we keep depression at bay, we are also giving our bodies a good workout.